erik-perri/hoarder/README.md

 There is not much here at the moment, I am just doing some testing to get more familiar with Laravel.
 The project is an attempt at building a collection manager for various collectibles.

 Warning: The database takes a long time to seed and makes a lot of external API requests.
+If using the docker fix, apply before seeding since the API cache location will move after the fix is applied.

 ## Development Setup